awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

      cat /etc/os-release
      ```

-     If that does not return the results that you need, run the following command to get LSB release information from the `/etc/lsb-release` file, and look for the value of `DISTRIB_RELEASE`\.
+     If that doesn't return the results that you need, run the following command to get LSB release information from the `/etc/lsb-release` file, and look for the value of `DISTRIB_RELEASE`\.

      ```
      lsb_release -a